-The graphs show total estimated populations of 3 indicator species: gemsbok, springbok and zebra, from aerial censuses prior to the year 2000.
+The graphs show total estimated populations of three indicator species: gemsbok, springbok and zebra, from aerial censuses prior to the year 2000.

 The annual North-West Game Count, shown on the right for the same species, counts the number of animals seen per 100 kilometres driven.
 This graph shows population trends over time and does not show total population estimates.

 In north-east Namibia conservancies are small and integrally connected to the unfenced adjacent national parks.
-As a result, the north-east ground-based game counts reflect wildlife populations across both conservancies and the national parks.
-In 2018 it was not possible to count in the national parks (all the conservancies were counted) and so we are unable to reflect on the most recent population numbers.
-For consistency, the trend data up until 2017 is presented and it is hoped that the next count in 2019 will again include the parks.
+As a result, the north-east ground-based game counts reflect wildlife populations across both conservancies and the national parks (2018 data are omitted, as game numbers were not counted in the national parks during this year).

 As wildlife densities vary, conservation management efforts focus on maintaining populations between lower and upper thresholds.
 Maintaining numbers above the lower threshold ensures that the species is able to recover from external impacts such as drought, disease, predation, utilisation and poaching.
 Keeping numbers below the upper threshold enables viable offtakes and ensures the population stays in balance with its habitat and other land uses.